cfloressuazo/academic-kickstart/content/home/experience.md

   I was responsible for the engineering and the deployment of machine learning models in production for two main data products: Demand Forecast for Supply Chain and Customer Churn.

-  The tools were built on python and R for POC purposes but then they needed to be re-developed in PySpark due to the size of data and because of the production ecosystem.
+  The tools were built on python and R for POC purposes but then they needed to be re-developed in PySpark due to the size of data and because of differences between environments.

   I worked on guiding and developing different modules of the tools, including the feature engineering, data loader functions and inference functions.
 The tools went live and are currently running as a critical part of the Supply Chain team and the Customer Service Team @ Carlsberg.